Carlyle's earnings rise 23% on strong asset sales

-Carlyle Group Inc (CG.O) said on Thursday its first quarter after-tax distributable earnings rose 23% year-on-year, driven by strong growth in asset sales from its private equity business that was partly offset by a decline in its credit unit.
+(Reuters) - Carlyle Group Inc said on Thursday its first quarter after-tax distributable earnings rose 23% year-on-year, driven by strong growth in asset sales from its private equity business that was partly offset by a decline in its credit unit.

 Washington, D.C.-based Carlyle reported after-tax distributable earnings of $215 million, up from $175 million in the previous year.
 That translated to after-tax distributable earnings per share of 58 cents, higher than the 52 cents that Wall Street analysts estimated on average, according to financial data provider Refinitiv.